getsentry/sentry-javascript/README.md

 **servers** - (*required*) An array of servers to send exception info to.
 This should be just the base URL.
 For example, if your API store URL is "http://mysentry.com/api/4/store/", then the base URL is "http://mysentry.com/" and the projectId is 4.
+This is a **backwards-incompatible** change introduced in v0.5.

 **projectId** - The id of the project to log the exception to.
 Defaults to '1'.